About my research

-What we seem to know as perceptual experience cannot be taken for granted.
-Conscious perceptual experience, that which we think we know that we see and feel, is a matter of our cultural, sensorial and neurological conditions for experiencing things in a particular manner.
-My work develops from a combined curiosity and concern with human perceptual experience in relation to art and media aesthetic phenomena, especially in perspective of how our experience is increasingly cued by algorithmic processes.
+What we seem to ‘see’ and know as perceptual experience cannot be taken for granted.
+Conscious perceptual experience, that which we think we know that we see and feel, and which we seek to make sense of, is a matter of cultural, sensorial and neurological conditions for experiencing things in a particular manner.

-I research, teach and disseminate in the domain of art, technology and (digital) culture.
-I lean on philosophies, methodologies, tools and thinking frameworks from various disciplines – as well as academically anchored life experiences – which, in the theoretical or analytical experiment deem useful to examine how our experience with art and other aesthetic phenomena is constituted.
-My research especially concerns mechanisms by which art and other media aesthetic phenomena are experienced and manifest in human cognition and perceptual-sensory experience.
+I research, teach and disseminate in the domain of art, technology and digital culture.
+In my work, which also involves curatorial research and practice, I consider how digital culture conditions a particular environment for art’s perception, inquiry and existence; how, in this context, we can be analytically attentive to corporeal, neurological processes of perception and mechanisms of memory engaged by the temporalities and aesthetics of the digital; how we can nuance understandings of especially media-based art’s perceptual and cultural implications when it expands to environments of innovation; and how perceptual conditions of digital culture challenge established ontologies for art.
+I lean on philosophies, methodologies, tools and thinking frameworks from various disciplines – as well as academically anchored life experiences – which, in the theoretical or analytical experiment deem useful to examine how perceptual experience with art and other aesthetic phenomena is constituted.
 Rather than pursuing answers to epistemological questions, my research departs from concerns with ontologies of media aesthetic phenomena and how their experience condition us to sense in a particular manner and evoke a sense of possibility and change.
 This inquiry continues explorations into art as an anchor point of human consciousness and into how art’s sensibilities and political aesthetics entangle with the sensorial ecologies from which our cultures and innovations emerge.

 Tanya Ravn Ag, Ph.D, is a curator and researcher.
 Her work examines perceptual experience, memory and technogenesis in relation to art and urban media aesthetic phenomena.
 She studied Media Studies at The New School and Modern Culture with a specialization in Urbanity and Aesthetics at Copenhagen University before gaining her doctoral degree from the Department of Arts and Cultural Studies at Copenhagen University.
 Her dissertation explores a critical, temporal perspective on urban media art.
 She has taken up visiting research at Columbia University, The New School and Konstfack University of Arts, Crafts and Design (CuratorLab).
 In 2018-2020 she was a research fellow at the School of Creative Media at City University of Hong Kong.
 Ag has taught at Copenhagen University and at various universities worldwide in the framework of the Urban Media Art Academy, which she co-founded in 2017.
 She is editor of Digital Dynamics in Nordic Contemporary Art (Intellect, 2019) and co-editor of What Urban Media Art Can Do – Why, When, Where, and How? (av edition, 2016).
 She is Chair of the IIAC, the International Advisory Committee to ISEA (International Symposium on Electronic Art) and a member of various conference and gallery boards (Media Art Histories – RE:SOUND 2019, Media Architecture Biennale 2018, Human-Computer Interaction Conference (HCI) 2017 and 2018, Open Sky Gallery in Hong Kong 2015-2016).